Features

 Purpose.
 Turn the per-session records into a committed time series and a visual read on trends, wins, and struggles.

 Workflow.
-The on-exit flush (np-session-flush.sh) promotes the inbox; the daily
+The on-exit flush (cli.py hook session-flush) promotes the inbox; the daily

-SessionStart hook opens it once per boot (guarded against the reconnect loop).
+backed by engine/nervepack_engine/np_dashboard.py) opens it once per boot (guarded against

 Wiki navigation (left sidebar).
 The same build.py pass also emits window.WIKI

-into metrics.js (a grouped, searchable index of the overlay’s wiki/{entities,concepts}/*.md
+into metrics.js (a grouped, searchable index of the overlay’s wiki/topics/<topic>/

 index.html renders it as a grouped/collapsible left sidebar (entities / concepts /